fldsantos/gitblog/README.md

 **If your site shows README.md instead of the blog:**
 - Make sure "Source" is set to **"GitHub Actions"** (not "Deploy from a branch")
 - Check that the workflow has completed successfully (go to Actions tab)
-- Verify the `gh-pages` branch exists and contains your HTML files
+- Verify the `pages` branch exists and contains your HTML files
 - Wait 1-2 minutes after deployment for GitHub Pages to update

 ## Troubleshooting